guardian/security-hq/hq/markdown/aws-inspector.md

 Instances are targeted based on tags.

 Currently, AWS have implemented a 'match any' strategy on tag filters, which is of course, insane.
+As a result, including Stack=XXX, App=YYY, Stage==CODE will match all instances with Stage 'CODE' _even if they do not match the other tags_.

+As a result, the lambda will dynamically add another tag to each target instance with name `Inspection`, and value 'AWSInspection-$stack-$app-$stage'.
+This is then used to target individual runs.

 ### Cost

 Currently, 30c per instance per scan.
 This is relatively high, especially on highly scaled out services.
+For this reason, the lambda will choose up to five instances to scan.